Obi-Dan66/markdown-cv/index.md

     working in team.

 [Klub Čajovna](https://www.facebook.com/KlubCajovna)(Student organization, 2020 – present)\
-    Guidance of newcomers and sharing knowledge in teaand hookah traditions with guests\
+    Guidance of newcomers and sharing knowledge in tea and hookah traditions with guests\
-    SSand other members.\
+    and other members.\
     Organizing festival called Dýmky na Kopci.

 > ## Hobbies